r-craig73/calculator/readme.md

 ## Description
 #### An Epicodus Intro to Programming lesson.
 #### A basic calculator adding two numbers using a Javascript function.
-Other functions are available in the `scripts.js` file (minus, multiply and subtract).
+Other functions are available in the `scripts.js` file (minus, multiply and divide).

 ## Setup
 * Clone the repository